freesewing/freesewing/markdown/org/docs/patterns/jane/needs/en.md

 - Beeswax for waxing thread
 - A thimble is recommended for comfortable handsewing

-If you are working with a sewing machine or not constrained by historical accuracy you will want some [link] basic sewing supplies
+If you are working with a sewing machine or not constrained by historical accuracy you will want some [basic sewing supplies](/docs/sewing/basic-sewing-supplies).